Abolitionism in the United States: Constituencies

-Black abolitionists
+Black Americans

 Historians and scholars have largely overlooked the work of black abolitionists; instead, they have focused on only a few black abolitionists, such as Frederick Douglass.
 Yet lesser-known black abolitionists, such as Martin Delany and James Monroe Whitfield, also played an undeniably large role in shaping the movement.
 Black abolitionists had the distinct problem of having to confront an often-hostile American public, while still acknowledging their nationality and struggle.
 As a result, many black abolitionists "intentionally adopted aspects of British, New England, and Midwestern cultures".
 Furthermore, much of abolitionist rhetoric, and black abolitionist rhetoric in particular, were influenced by the Puritan preaching heritage.

 Frederick Douglass

 Frederick Douglass was a notable black abolitionist, who significantly contributed to the transnational abolitionist movement through his lecture tours of the United Kingdom from 1845 to 1847.
 In particular, he had a connection with Daniel O'Connell: Both O'Connell and Douglass strongly opposed slavery.
 On 4 October 1845, the British and Foreign Anti-Slavery Society gave Douglass a Bible bound in gold.
 African Americans, with Douglass being a key example, were involving themselves in US foreign relations and influencing British anti-slavery rhetoric.
 Douglass was best known for his speeches, and he completed 280 lectures across the UK and Ireland in the 19 months that he was there.
 Black abolitionist rhetoric discussed relationships between power, race, and the popular imagination, showing the complexities of the morality and representation of the abolitionist debate.
 Douglass and other black nationalists capitalised on pre-existing political and ideological debates among the UK to reassert the need for abolitionism.